Guidelines for Funding Applicants (v1.6)

 3.1 The Council has no obligation to consider applications received outside of its advertised Grants Program application rounds.
 However, applications received outside of those rounds may be considered by the Council on an ad hoc basis during the financial year, subject to available Council funding.

 3.2 Both individuals and organisations may apply for grants.
 Individual applicants must be Australian citizens or Australian permanent residents.
 Proof of citizenship or residence may be required.
-Joint applications may be accepted from non-Australian citizen/resident individuals or organisations who are working in partnership with Australian individuals, groups or organisations.

 3.3 Joint applications may be accepted from non-Australian citizen/resident individuals or organisations who are working in partnership with Australian individuals, groups or organisations, where this will promote Australian-Arab relations.